 Can I get MBI for my car?

-If you're interested in mechanical breakdown insurance, the first step is to discover whether an insurer would be willing to sell it for your vehicle.
-Many major auto insurance companies offer mechanical breakdown policies, including Mercury, GEICO, USAA and 21st Century, and each company has its own set of rules.
+If you're interested in mechanical breakdown insurance, the first step is to determine whether an insurer would be willing to sell it for your vehicle.
+Many major auto insurance companies offer mechanical breakdown policies, including Mercury, Geico, USAA and 21st Century, and each company has its own set of rules.

-For instance, USAA offers one plan that accepts vehicles up to eight years old and with up to 75,000 miles on the odometer.
-By contrast, Mercury's plans go up to six years or 100,000 miles.
+For instance, USAA offers one plan that accepts vehicles up to 8 years old and with up to 75,000 miles on the odometer.
+By contrast, Mercury's plans go up to 7 years old or 100,000 miles.